peteroupc/peteroupc.github.io/randomcommon.md

 <a id=Random_Records_from_a_Database></a>
 ## Random Records from a Database

 Querying random records (_rows_) from a database usually involves the database language SQL.
 However, SQL is implemented very differently in practice between database management systems (DBMSs), so that even trivial SQL statements are not guaranteed to work the same from one DBMS to another.
-Moreover, SQL has no loops, no branches, and no standard way to generate random numbers.
+Moreover, SQL has no loops, no branches, and no standard way to produce randomly generated or pseudorandom numbers.
 Thus, the correct way to query random records from a database will vary from DBMS to DBMS.

 With that said, the following specific situations tend to come up in random record queries.

 - Querying one random record from a database.
 - Querying a specified number of random records from a database.
 - Querying one or more records each with a probability proportional to its weight.
-Very generally, this can be done by giving the table a column where each entry is a number generated as follows: `ln(R) / W` (where `W` is the record's weight greater than 0, itself its own column, and `R` is a per-record uniform random number in (0, 1)) (see also (Arratia 2002)<sup>[**(3)**](#Note3)</sup>), then taking the records with the highest values of that column, but the efficiency of this technique depends on the DBMS.
+Very generally, this can be done by giving the table a column where each entry is a number generated as follows: `ln(R) / W` (where `W` is the record's weight greater than 0, itself its own column, and `R` is a per-record uniform random variate in the open interval (0, 1)) (see also (Arratia 2002)<sup>[**(3)**](#Note3)</sup>), then taking the records with the highest values of that column, but the efficiency of this technique depends on the DBMS.

 <a id=Random_Character_Strings></a>
 ## Random Character Strings